Career Map: Automotive Service Technician

 Step 6.
 Certificate of Qualification Exam

 You may write the Certificate of Qualification exam for Automotive Service Technicians at a Workplace Training Branch Apprenticeship office, once you have either completed an apprenticeship or shown (attested) that you have the competencies required for this trade.
 The exam is available year-round, usually by appointment.
-You can arrange a date to write the exam during your meeting with a training consultant, or you can call the Workplace Training Branch Apprenticeship office to make an appointment to write the exam within ninety days of your application.
+First, you have to call the Ontario College of Trades and pay the examinaton fees.
+You can then arrange a date to write the exam during your meeting with a training consultant, or you can call the Workplace Training Branch Apprenticeship office to make an appointment to write the exam within ninety days of your application.
 You must show photo ID on the day of the exam.

 Description of the exam